-Included: 3 nights accommodation, 1 welcome drinks reception with dinner, 3 full Irish breakfasts; 2 lunches; 2 evening meals including wine and cocktails; all food with a focus on locally sourced, artisan ingredients (vegetarian options will be catered for).
+Included: 3 nights luxury accommodation and meals: 1 welcome drinks reception, 3 full Irish breakfasts; 2 lunches; 3 dinners including wine and cocktails; all food with a focus on locally sourced, artisan ingredients (vegetarian options will be catered for).

-Excluded: Travel to Ireland and transportation to Cloughjordan House; Travel insurance; Extras
+Excluded: Travel to Ireland and transportation to Glin Castle; Travel insurance; Extras